AliAzlanAziz/BlogWithKnex/README.md

 # BlogWithKnex
-A simple blogging website built with Knex Query Builder for MySQL
+A simple blogging website built with Node.js Knex.js Query Builder for MySQL